desprit-media/traversql-core/README.md

 TraversQL allows you to start from a specific record in a database table and traverse through its relationships (both parent and child) to extract a graph of connected records.
 This can be useful for understanding data dependencies, debugging, or generating test data.

+## Disclaimer

+This application is currently in a very early build stage and should be used with caution.

 ## Getting Started

 ### Prerequisites

 - Go (tested version 1.23)
-- Access to a compatible database (e.g., PostgreSQL)
+- Access to PostgreSQL
 - The following environment variables must be set for the database connection:
   - `POSTGRES_HOST`
   - `POSTGRES_PORT`